benoc008/benoc008.github.io/maps/trips/madeira2024/day4/description.md

 ## Blog
 This is Monday, the 2nd day after my big run.
 I decided to rest on Sunday, because I had to reserve my body for the Zurich marathon in a few days, and I thought that I still have enough time on the Island to do cool stuff - and I was on a vacation after all, I do whatever I want.
 Or so I thought, I have to admit, I still felt the burning pressure to perform.
 I haven't had a vacation in a long time (not even a weekend really) where I could just rest, I always had to do something challenging, it didn't matter how tired I was.
+Whenever I closed my eyes, I still felt the judging look of my ex-girlfriend over my shoulder for being lazy.

 But with all my willpower I stayed put, and actually I even booked a massage!
 It felt really good and did well for my legs!